Russia and Europe joint Mars bid agreement approved

 The former is a satellite that will look for methane and other trace gases in the atmosphere; the latter will be a surface rover.

 Russian participation fills a void left by the Americans who pulled back from the projects earlier this year.

 For a while, it looked as though the ventures, known as ExoMars, might have to be cancelled.
 But Russian desire to pick up many of the elements dropped by the US means ExoMars is now on a much surer footing.

 Esa member states indicated their happiness with the cooperation text on Monday.
 All that remains is for the documentation to be signed by both parties.

-This is likely to happen before the end of the year.'Other opportunities'
+This is likely to happen before the end of the year.

 Officials say they want the ExoMars partnership to be the catalyst for further planetary exploration ventures.

 "We have other opportunities to consider cooperation - for Jupiter missions, for example," said Frederic Nordlund, the head of international relations at Esa.

 "Esa has selected Juice, a large mission for Jupiter, and in Russia there is a plan for a Ganymede lander which is of interest to Europe.